 If you wish to do more extensive tests, Vantiv can provide detailed transaction data (name, address, amount, card numbers, etc.) and the expected responses that they will return.
 However, this level of testing is not required as Chargent has already certified its Salesforce pre-built integration with Vantiv.

 |Account Number||Card Type||CVV2/CID|

-When Chargent is installed in a Salesforce Sandbox, transactions are always sent to the payment gateway's test / sandbox / development environment, regardless of whether Chargent's Test Endpoint checkbox is checked.
+When Chargent is installed in a Salesforce Sandbox, transactions are always sent to the Vantiv Sandbox environment, regardless of whether Chargent's Test Endpoint checkbox is checked (or whether you select Live Transactions during the wizard setup).
 This is done as a security precaution, to prevent real transactions from being accidentally sent from a Salesforce Sandbox.

-When Chargent is installed in a production or developer Salesforce org, the Test Endpoint checkbox on the Gateway record will select between sending to the payment gateway's live and test environments.
-(There are a few exceptions, such as Stripe, which has a single endpoint to send transactions to, and different credentials for live versus test transactions).
+When Chargent is installed in a production or developer Salesforce org, the Test Endpoint checkbox on the Gateway record will select between sending to Vantiv’s live and test environments.

 Here is the production endpoint URL for Chargent's integration with Vantiv:

 Note that the full endpoint URL must be entered in the Endpoint Override field and the Remote Site for the domain must be active in your Remote Site Settings.

 Once you have completed testing of your Chargent configuration and Salesforce connection to Vantiv, you are ready to move to processing live transactions.

 In your Production Org, delete or deactivate the Vantiv Sandbox / or Pre-/Post-Live and create a new Gateway Record for your Vantiv Live environment: